WFRT/verif/README.rst

 ``-m bsres``            Resolution component of Brier score ``-m bss``              Brier skill score
-``-m bsres``            Uncertainty component of Brier score ``-m invreliability``   Reliability diagram for a specified quantile ``-m marginal``         Marginal distribution for a specified threshold ``-m marginalratio``    Ratio of marginal probability of obs to that of fcst ``-m pitdev``           Deviation of the PIT histogram ``-m pithist``          Histogram of PIT values
+``-m bsres``            Uncertainty component of Brier score ``-m economicvalue``    Economic value for a specified threshold ``-m invreliability``   Reliability diagram for a specified quantile ``-m marginal``         Marginal distribution for a specified threshold ``-m marginalratio``    Ratio of marginal probability of obs to that of fcst ``-m pitdev``           Deviation of the PIT histogram ``-m pithist``          Histogram of PIT values
-``-m reliability``      Reliability diagram for a specified threshold ``-m spherical``        Pherical probabilistic scoring rule
+``-m reliability``      Reliability diagram for a specified threshold ``-m roc``              Receiver operating characteristics plot for a specified threshold ``-m spherical``        Pherical probabilistic scoring rule
 ----------------------  ---------------------------------------------------------------
 **Special plots**       **Description**
 ----------------------  ---------------------------------------------------------------
-``-m cond``             Plots forecasts as a function of obs ``-m error``            Decomposition of RMSE into systematic and unsystematic components ``-m freq``             Show frequency distribution of obs and fcst ``-m obsfcst``          A plot showing both obs and fcst ``-m scatter``          A scatter plt of obs and fcst ``-m spreadskill``      Plots forecast spread vs forecast skilL
+``-m against``          Plots the determinstic forecasts from each file against each other ``-m cond``             Plots forecasts as a function of obs ``-m error``            Decomposition of RMSE into systematic and unsystematic components ``-m freq``             Show frequency distribution of obs and fcst ``-m meteo``            Show forecasts and obs in a meteogram ``-m obsfcst``          A plot showing both obs and fcst ``-m scatter``          A scatter plt of obs and fcst ``-m spreadskill``      Plots forecast spread vs forecast skilL